Featured Success Story

 There are many situations that call for the use of webhooks as they are versatile systems used in various industries.
 Here is one example of how a company can use webhooks in Salesforce for generating lead data.

-A marketing team can set up a webhook to automatically push their lead data to Salesforce, which could be collected from a marketing platform.
+A marketing team can set up a webhook to automatically push lead data to Salesforce, which could be collected from a marketing platform.
 They could also collect data and push it to Salesforce from their company website.

-By automating the process of moving lead data into Salesforce, the marketing team receives the following new results:
+By automating the process of moving lead data into Salesforce, the marketing team receives the following results:

 Thanks for reading our article on Salesforce webhooks.
 We covered what they are, how to set them up, and discussed some of the ways to make them secure.
 Then, we ended with an example of how Salesforce webhooks could be used in the real world to automate manual data-entry tasks.

 We think webhooks are an ideal solution for integrating external applications to Salesforce.
-However, it is also coding and development heavy to configure and maintain.
-If you are looking for a platform that integrates directly with Salesforce and external third-party apps, we suggest you check out our no-code platform, called Titan.
+However, it is coding and development heavy to configure and maintain.
+If you are looking for a platform that integrates directly into Salesforce and external third-party apps, we suggest you check out our no-code platform, called Titan.

 Titan is a market leader in Salesforce integration, and our powerful capabilities are patented in the USA.
 All of Titan’s products are designed to integrate seamlessly into Salesforce, giving teams the power to build dynamic forms, surveys, documents, and portals that collect data for your CRM platform.
-Our products also have a bi-directional data flow capability, meaning you can build web projects that pull data into documents, surveys, forms, and more.
+Our products also have a bi-directional data flow capability, meaning you can build web projects that push and pull Salesforce data into documents, surveys, forms, and more.

-Titan truly has solutions for any use case!
+Titan truly has solutions for any use case.
 One of them is extending the functionality of your Salesforce org so you can add e-signatures to your documents and generate them via your CRM platform with a click of a button.

 Do you like the sound of any of these solutions?
 For more codeless adventures in Salesforce, contact us through one of our social media channels below.